Introducing Super App: a Better Approach to All-in-One Experience

 - Make a restaurant reservation via OpenTable, Resy and other similar services.

-- Book a flight (via desktop version).
+- Book a flight via Google Flights.

 However, despite increased interest from tech players, it is the financial sector that strongly gravitates towards the super app approach.
-In particular, the newly-emerged digital banks and FinTech players are at full speed ahead into transforming their ecosystem of services into open banking marketplaces.
+In particular, the newly emerged digital banks and FinTech players are at full speed ahead into transforming their ecosystem of services into open banking marketplaces.

 Why Marketplace Banking is a Major Trend to Watch in the Financial Sector

+Overall, building fintech ecosystems is a trend that we are seeing among many agile digital banks.
 The European Open Banking strategy, backed by Payment Services Directive 2 (PSD2), will further accelerate the development of marketplace banking and solidify the platformization trend.

 The trend towards super apps and marketplace approach to scaling will remain strong within the next decade.
 The benefits of following this lead are rather clear: by connecting different types of services into one ecosystem, businesses can create valuable synergies resulting in higher user satisfaction, sustainable business growth and higher revenues.